alakbarz/alak.bar/public/projects/ESTEEM.md

 ## Who Are Team <span style="color: #009877">ESTEEM</span>?

-Team ESTEEM are a group of students from Heriot-Watt Universty taking on the Solar Decathlon Middle East 2020 ([SDME](https://www.solardecathlonme.com/)) project.
+Team ESTEEM are a group of students from Heriot-Watt University taking on the Solar Decathlon Middle East 2020 ([SDME](https://www.solardecathlonme.com/)) project.
 There are roughly 120 students in this group, ranging from engineering, business, computer science, and so much more!

 The group formed back in August 2018, though I only joined them in the summer of 2020.
 As I grew increasingly invested in the team, I took on greater responsibilities; I am now Head of the Audiovisual and Website teams whilst helping out the Software & Sensors team when I can.